nsbarr/self-therapy/content/posts/my-first-post.md

 ### Benefits of the practice environment

+I built this system for myself.
+I've tuned it to my own preferences over the course of several sessions, such that it now suits me quite well.

+Always available

+Brings structure to unstructured thought.
+One of the most remarkable properties of the system is its ability to bring structure to unstructured speech.
+As one

+Flexibility

+Interactive representations of data

+Makes connections across sessions

+**Structures unstructured thought.**

+LLMs are remarkably good at converting unstructured data into structured data.
+In the context of this system, that means taking unfiltered emotional content and reflecting back the essential points.
+As one tester said after the system succintly summarized his monologue, "Wow, what the hell?
+My God, it filtered out my fluff!"
+This is an area where the system shines, allowing it to quickly build trust with the individual: "I feel more comfortable knowing how this works now, knowing that I can just kind of "blah" out all of my junk and it'll just pick up the relevant pieces."

+**Fluid structures**

+In my parts work

 Enables a deep, consistent practice
 - talking out loud actually helps (rubber ducking)
 - active listening helps